ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+we feel now, and their lives were as active as
+t:y as our own.
+They passed away like a
+vopor, wuii?
+Nature wore the same aspect of
+beauty as when her CiCZ&#x27;r commanded her
+to be.
+The heavens shall be as bright err?
+our graves as they now are around our paths.
+The world shall have the same attractions for
 our offsprings yet unborn that she had once
 for our children .
 Yet a little while and all
 this will be stilled, and we shall be at rest.